rafaelrpinto/health-db/README.md

 The data processed is available on the Brazilian Government's open data site: http://dados.gov.br/dataset/cnes_ativo

+The api server that accesses this db can be found here: https://github.com/rafaelrpinto/health-api

 ## Data structure

 Currently the process takes one minute and organizes the data into Redis keys as described below: